veereddy-dba/project4/README.md

 iii.
 Run in Kubernetes:

    Run ./upload_docker.sh to push the docker image into docker hub.
-   Run minikube start to start the local kubernetes cluster Run kubectl config view to view the kubernetes default configurations and verify that the cluster is with a certificate-authority and server.
+   Run minikube start to start the local kubernetes cluster.
+   Run kubectl config view to view the kubernetes default configurations and verify that the cluster is with a certificate-authority and server.
-   Run ./run_kubernetes.sh when the pod is in [Running] state Run ./make_prediction.sh while calling ./run_kubernetes.sh
+   Run ./run_kubernetes.sh when the pod is in [Running] state.
+   Run ./make_prediction.sh while calling ./run_kubernetes.sh.

 iv.
 Clean up kubernetes cluster:

-   Run minikube delete
+   Run minikube delete.
-   Run minikube stop
+   Run minikube stop.